mapping-commons/rda-fair-mappings/CONTRIBUTING.md

 1. Any member may propose a motion in a PR or Discussion.
 2. Label the thread **`decision-proposal`** and ping `@mapping-commons/rda-fair-mappings`.
 3. After **4 business days** of discussion, call for a vote.
-For example, you can use a emoticons like this:
+Use the following emoticons to cast your vote:
    - 👍  = **Yes** / accept
    - 👎 = **No** / reject
    - 😕 = Need more info
 4. Simple majority of 👍 vs 👎 decides.
 Tie → escalate to chair meeting.
-5. Record the outcome in the thread and, if accepted, merge the PR.
+5. Record the outcome in the thread using a screenshort of the vote (otherwise it can change after the vote is called!) and, if accepted, merge the PR.

 ---